 What is the MDI?

-The Missionary Discipleship Institute (MDI) consists of three units—aligned with our Archdiocesan Religion Standards—to provide a framework for students to encounter the lives of their neighbors on the margins and the injustices that they face; reflect on how the Church responds in love and the disturbance this creates in our own sense of discipleship; and discern, develop, and carry out a missionary response.
+The Missionary Discipleship Institute (MDI) consists of three classroom units—aligned with our Archdiocesan Religion Standards—to provide a framework and process for students to encounter, recognize, and appreciate the presence of God’s love in their lives, grow together in understanding of that love in relationship with Jesus Christ, and discern and respond to the implications of that love as a community of missionary disciples.
 Throughout the year, students engage in a local immersion experience, research issues currently prevalent in our world, and are empowered to take hopeful Christian action.
-A commitment to these three units can serve as your core 7th grade religion curriculum for the school year.
+A commitment to these three units well can serve as your core 7th grade religion curriculum for the school year.
 Specifically, the Grade 7: New Testament Grade Level Overview and OCS Recommended Scripture References- Gr.
 7-8 allows us to see the essential questions, vocabulary and content that is taught during the school year.

 Kristin Dixon, Superintendent, Office for Catholic Schools